I love the Fantastical Food Fight coordinated by Sarah of Fantastical Sharing of Recipes. For more information about the event, click here.

 and Fresh Corn Salad

-I decided to skip the bun - at least for me and Jake - hand chop some fresh-from-the-bay salmon, and fold roasted tomatillos into an unsweetened whipped cream as a topping.
-As for the corn element, raw kernels tossed with an easy herb dressing created my base.
-Yum.
-I also mixed in local sea bass as I had some from our CSF (community-supported fishery) Real Good Fish and needed to cook it, too.
+I decided to skip the bun - at least for me and Jake because we're cutting down on bread and carbs - hand chop some fresh-from-the-bay salmon, and fold roasted tomatillos into an unsweetened whipped cream as a topping.
+Then I tossed raw born kernels tossed with an easy herb dressing created my base.

 - 1/4 C diced organic red bell pepper